-Many factors contributed to my decision to be involved in Veritas Classical Academy.
-I was an educator and have always been an advocate for children.
-I have two children, and while my daughter was able to assimilate into the public school system, public school did not work for my son.
+I am an educator and have always been an advocate for children.
+I have two adult children, and while my daughter was able to assimilate into the public school system, public school did not suit my son's learning style.

-We bounced from public school to private school and back, trying to find just the right educational avenue for him that not only worked with his struggles, but reinforced the skills we believed would serve him.
-Due to this situation, I went on a quest to find answers to the endless questions I had regarding educating a whole child.
-I researched educational systems, not just nationally, but throughout the world.
-I wanted to know what our educational system could do to help parents give their children not only an outstanding academic experience but also instill character development.
-What are the keys to education that will help children live a purposeful and gratifying life?
+We bounced from public school to private school and back, trying to find the right educational avenue for him that worked with his struggles and reinforced the skills we believed would serve him.
+Due to this situation, I went on a quest to find answers to my questions regarding educating the whole child.
+I researched educational systems throughout the world.
+I wanted to know what educational system guided children toward a purposeful and gratifying life, instilled character development and provided a strong academic background.

-I shared this information with the Denning family.
+I shared the findings of my research with the Denning family.
 Jamey and Sara Denning happened to have a daughter attending Hillsdale College that year.
-They called me and asked if I was familiar with the Hillsdale K-12 program and if I would be willing to watch an informational video about the Hillsdale charter school program.
+They called to ask me if I knew anything about the Hillsdale K-12 program and if I would be willing to watch an informational video about the Hillsdale charter school program.
 I said, "Absolutely.
 However, if the video does not mention the importance of educating the whole child, I am out.
 If there is no mention of character education, I am not interested.
-If they say data is more important than the soul at the seat, I am going no further."
+If they say data is more important than the soul in the seat, I am going no further."